jakobhviid/BigDataCourseExercises/lectures/05/README.md

 The objective of this exercise is to interact with a NoSQL document-oriented database.
 We will be working with MongoDB which is great for storing JSON like records with or without schemas and the database is horizontal scalable.

-**Note**: We will deploying the minimum configuration for this database in order to reduce the recoruse footprint.
+**Note**: We will deploy the minimum configuration for this database in order to reduce the resource footprint.

 This exercise is composed of three parts starting with a deployment of the MongoDB cluster.
-Then we would like to revist Kafka Connect similar to [Exercise 06](./../03/exercises.md#exercise-6---kafka-connect-and-hdfs) from lecture 3.
+Then we would like to revisit Kafka Connect similar to [Exercise 06](./../03/README.md#exercise-7---kafka-connect-and-hdfs) from lecture 3.
 And finally we will look into querying JSON records in the database.

 The [mongodb.yaml](./mongodb.yaml) contains a complete manifest to compose a MongoDB cluster.
-The manifest includes the following recources:
+The manifest includes the following resources:

 ```yml
 - PersistentVolumeClaim: `mongodb-pvc`